 Two Days in Paris (2007)

-Written and directed by a Parisian, this film gives a good insider, although slightly exaggerated, and funny view of life in Paris.
+Written and directed by a Parisian, this film gives a good insider, although slightly exaggerated.
+It’s a funny view of life in Paris.

 Prête-moi ta main (2006)

-This is a French film starring a very funny French comedian and the daughter of Serge Gainsbourg and Jane Birkin (of the Hermès bag fame).
-This was one of the first movies I watched in French during my self-imposed French immersion period (I was desperate to finally learn the language!) and it remains one of my favorite – a light-hearted, but real representation of French life.
+This is a French film starring a very funny French comedian and the daughter of Serge Gainsbourg and Jane Birkin.
+This was one of the first movies I watched in French.
+It remains one of my favorites – a light-hearted, but real representation of French life.

 I saw this movie when I was a student back in Canada with a French-Canadian friend, and I remember thinking to myself, ‘Oh how I would love to live in Paris!’
 Funny how life works out.